jeffteeters/hdfsa/README.md

 # hdfsa

-Programs for storing a large finite-state automaton using a high dimensional superposition vector and a sparse distributed memory.

 This repository has programs which are used to test storing a large finite-state automaton using both a high dimensional superposition vector and a sparse distributed memory and comparing the performance of both methods